 Every reactive dog that I've ever met who reacted on walks to dogs/people/scooters etc was practicing reactivity in some way in the home.
 There are so many triggers in the home to work through before expecting your dog to not react outside.
 Door noise, seeing people /animals outside, people coming home reactivity etc are all areas to address with your dog immediately.
 You can't let your dog react to other things in the home where they spend most of their life and then expect them to ignore things outside.

 You can't have whatever you want whenever you want it.
 Your dog must learn to wait for things and offer calmness before getting to do what they want or eat what they want.
 Most times dogs can't even leave a treat on the ground but you want them to ignore another living moving thing?
 That's a weird expectation.
 Teach your dog to come when called, stay in an area when you tell them, leave things like food, toys, people or animals when you say

 so start small.
 We have plenty of videos on this on Instagram.

 Confidence building fixes 95% of my reactivity cases.
 Dogs just want to feel safe with their handler and they want to know what's coming next.
 If we're not working our dogs through things that stress them out, we're pretty useless to them in reactivity situations.
 Take note of the things at home that make your dog even slightly uncomfortable and get them comfortable with them.
 Start adding in structure, rules and consistency in your message to build your dogs confidence.

 Hire a Trainer and Breath

-Find a trainer who focuses on relationship building and no obedience. obedience is not going to address most of these issues.
-Someone who has a proven track record of fixing reactivity and not just suppressing or avoiding it all together.
+Find a trainer who focuses on relationship building and not obedience only.
+Obedience is not going to address most of these issues.
+Someone who has a proven track record of rehabilitating reactivity and not just suppressing or avoiding it all together.
 Reactivity is hard but there is a light at the end of the tunnel.
 It comes from you addressing your day to day interactions with your dog and changing how you make them feel in the world around them.
 I believe in you!

 By Brianna Dick